-- To increase the number of HCP who consider pregnancy a special time that requires special care, support and preparedness. - To increase the number of providers who encourage clients to have a BP plan. - To increase the number of HCP who educate pregnant women about CDKs and newborn care, including early wrapping and delayed bathing of newborn. - To increase the number of HCP who educate pregnant women and family members about danger signs for neonates and treatment decisions.
+- To increase the number of HCP who consider pregnancy a special time that requires special care, support and preparedness. - To increase the number of providers who encourage clients to have a BP plan. - To increase the number of HCP who educate pregnant women about CDKs and newborn care, including early wrapping and delayed bathing of newborn. - To increase the number of HCP who educate pregnant women and family members about and treatment decisions.

-2004 for a period of five years and focused on maternal and newborn health in ten districts, PAIMAN received in 2008, a one-year extension, through September 2010.
+Caunched in 2004 for a period of five years and focused on maternal and newborn health in ten districts, PAIMAN received in 2008, a one-year extension, through September 2010.99

-- To increase the number of HCP who counsel pregnant women about BF and feeding practices, including initiating BF soon after the delivery and exclusive BF for up to six months. - To increase the number of HCP who counsel pregnant women about initiating contraceptive use at six weeks postpartum. women to negotiate MMH issues with husbands and families.
-Awards/incentives: Appreciation awards, - To increase the number of HCP who educate families on how to prepare and administer ORS. - To increase the number of HCP who educate families about danger signs in a child suffering from ARI. - To increase the number of HCP who advise that children be fully immunized according to the EPI schedule.
+- To increase the number of HCP who counsel pregnant women about BF and feeding practices, including initiating BF soon after the delivery and exclusive BF for up to six months. - To increase the number of HCP who counsel pregnant women about initiating contraceptive use at six weeks Awards/incentives: postpartum. - To increase the number of HCP who educate families on how to prepare and administer ORS. - To increase the number of HCP who educate families about danger signs in a child suffering from ARI. - To increase the number of HCP who advise that children be fully immunized according to the EPI schedule.

-Incorporate BP and IMNCI into in-service and preservice health service provider training courses: PAIMAN will advocate with the College of Physicians and Surgeons Pakistan, University of Health Sciences, National Program of Family Planning and Primary Health Care, Nursing Institute, and other organizations to include BP in their curriculum and train professionals on communicating with families about benefits of a BP plan.
+Incorporate BP and IMNCI into in-service and preservice health service provider training courses: PAIMAN will advocate with the College of Physicians and Surgeons Pakistan, University of Health Sciences, National Program of Family Planning and Primary Health Care, Nursing Institute, and other organizations to include BP in their curriculum and train professionals on communidanger signs for neonates cating with families about benefits of a BP plan.